zapta/ble_stepper_motor_analyzer/README.md

 ## FAQ

 Q: I want to monitor multiple motors in my 3D printer.
-Can I do it?
+Is it possible?

 A: Of course.
 Simply install a a device for each stepper motor you want to monitor.

-&nbsp;
+---

-Q: I am using multiple devices, how can I select which one I connect to? <br>
+Q: I am using multiple devices, how can I select which one I connect to?

 A: Each devices has a factory set unique address that looks like <i>0C:8B:95:F2:B4:36</i>.
 When you run the analyzer app, you can specify the address of the device you want to monitor by adding a command line flag such as <i>-d 0C:8B:95:F2:B4:36</i>

+---

-Q: How far can my computer be away from my 3D printer? <br>
+Q: How far can my computer be away from my 3D printer?

 A: Bluetooth BLE radio communication is intended for short distances of a few yards.
 If the radio link will not be reliable, the analyzer program will detect data gaps and will report it in its console log.

+---

 Q: This system can be a great idea for a Crowd Compute campaign.
-Can I do that? <br>
+Can I do that?

 A: Of course.
 The design is in public domain and commercial usages are encouraged.
 Attribution and sharing any changes you make are not required.

+---

-Q: Do the designer fo this product also sell assembled boards? <br>
+Q: Do the designer fo this product also sell assembled boards?

 A: We may make a limited numbers of boards available from time to time, but believe that others can do a better job mass producing it.

+---

-Q: Can the external antenna be eliminated to simplify installation and reduce cost? <br>
+Q: Can the external antenna be eliminated to simplify installation and reduce cost?

 A: Yes.
 We believe that the ESP module ESP32-WROOM-32D-N4 which uses an internal antenna should be a drop-in replacement though we did not tested it.

+---